schoeberl/one-way-shared-memory/README.md

 # One-Way Shared Memory

-This repository contains the source code of the architecture for following paper, submitted to DATE 2018:
+This repository contains the source code of the architecture for following paper:

-*Martin Schoeberl, One-Way Shared Memory, under submission*
+*Martin Schoeberl, One-Way Shared Memory, accepted for publication, DATE 2018*

+We will continue to work on the project.
+Therefore, to reproduce the exact same results as presented in the DATE paper, use following tag:

+03cacf682c01b35ceab72003488fadc7ae731cc2

 ## Abstract